Las02/ml_ops_project/reports/README.md

 >
 > Answer:

-We used conda and pip for managing our dependencies.
-First you should clone the repository and cd into it.
-To initialize an environment based on our requirements files, on should run:
+We used a combination of Conda and pip for managing our project dependencies.
+To set up an exact copy of our development environment, a new team member should clone the repository and cd into it.
+To initialize an environment based on our requirements, one should run the following:

 ```bash
 conda create -n ml_ops 'python==3.11'
 conda activate ml_ops
 pip install -e .
 ```

-Todo: TO BE CONTINUED
+This will create an environment for for the project, activate it, and install the requirements.
+We log the needed packages to run our project in a requirements.txt file.
+Furthermore, in this file we state the version of each package in order to ensure reproducibility and robustness of our project.

 ### Question 5